Hard working Businesswoman

-Building a better, brighter, safer & stronger Milwaukee
+Building a better, brighter, safer & stronger Community

 We must be the change that we seek.

-If we are to make Milwaukee County a better place to live, grow and raise a family, we must all do our part to change it.
+If we are to make our community a better place to live, grow and raise a family, we must all do our part to change it.
 Our system is broken, and we deserve better.
 Our leaders are divided, and discord and blame are pulling people apart.
 Our neighborhoods face different challenges and not everyone experiences the same opportunity in life.

 Purnima is an immigrant and a proud American citizen, with an extremely humble background.
-She is not a politician, but believes it is her duty to serve the community and has dedicated her life to do so.
+She believes it is her duty to serve the community and has dedicated her life to do so.

 Purnima obtained her MBA in Northwestern University and spent years as a management consulting helping organizations & corporations grow and become more efficient.

-After an accomplished career, she decided to focus on community.
-She started a non-profit dedicated to building US-India relationships which has helped our local businesses grow; create jobs; and promote diversity, culture & inclusion.
-Purnima founded IndiaFest, a popular local ethnic festival that brings communities together.
+After an accomplished career, she decided to focus on community work and build the nonprofit from ground up.
+She founded non-profit dedicated to building US-India relationships which has helped bringing visibility to Indian community, local businesses grow, create jobs; and promote diversity, culture & inclusion.
+Purnima created IndiaFest, a popular local ethnic festival that brings communities together.

-Purnima Nath represents the best part of Milwaukee and shares our values.
-We need Purnima as our next County Executive of Milwaukee.
+Purnima Nath represents the best part of our community and shares our values.

 A story of hope and inspiration.
 Common life to a rising potential - an upbringing with extremely simple means and scarce resources, defies challenges to reach potential, believes WE the people can too.